Sitebase/garduino/README.md

 Todo
 ----
+* If temperature is above X water every x time (cycles)
 * Plant profiles for optimized growing of specific herbs
 * dht.getStatusString() returns TIMEOUT when connection problem and OK when connection is working.
 Maybe check for these values
 * Water level sensor for the reservoir